FrankZhang-FZ2/FrankZhang-FZ2.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Moral and intellectual character development
+  - Moral psychology
-  - Morality in everyday life
   - Well-being
-  - Personality Measurements
+  - Personality psychology
   - Computational and Quantitative Methods

 # Education to show in About widget